OpenTermsArchive/contrib-versions/Yahoo/Privacy Policy.md

 **Data Transfer**

 Your personal information may be transferred to countries other than your own to process and store data in accordance with our Privacy Policy and to provide you with products and services.
 Some of these countries may not have the same data protection safeguards as the country where you reside.
+Yahoo may process personal information related to individuals in the EU and may transfer that information from the EU through various compliance mechanisms, including data processing agreements based on the EU Standard Contractual Clauses.
 By using our products and services, you consent to us transferring your data to these countries.
 We are committed to ensuring your information is protected and apply safeguards in accordance with applicable law.

-Although the European Commission Safe Harbor Decision 2000/520/EC has been invalidated, Yahoo!
-Inc. continues to be a participant in the the U.S.-EU Safe Harbor and U.S.-Swiss Safe Harbor programs.
-Yahoo does not rely on Safe Harbor to legitimize exports from the EEA to the US.
-To view our certification, visit the U.S. Department of Commerce's Safe Harbor web site.
-For more information about Yahoo's participation in the Safe Harbor program, please visit our Data Transfer page.
+For more information, please visit our Data Transfer page.

 **Information Collection &.
 Use**